Frank Marshall (filmmaker): Early life and education

+Career

 In 1966, he met film director Peter Bogdanovich at a birthday party for the daughter of director John Ford, a friend of his father.
 Marshall volunteered to work on Bogdanovich's first film, Targets (1968), which became his apprenticeship in film production, as he assumed various productions roles, even appearing in a bit part.
 Following graduation from UCLA, Marshall spent the next two years working in Aspen and Marina del Rey, as a waiter/guitar player at "The Randy Tar," a steak and lobster restaurant.
 While traveling through Europe in March 1970, he received another call from Bogdanovich, offering him a position on The Last Picture Show (1971).
 Three days later he arrived in Archer City, Texas, doubling as location manager and actor in this seminal film.
 Under Bogdanovich's guidance, Marshall would work his way up from producer's assistant to associate producer on five more films.
 He branched out to work with Martin Scorsese as a line producer on the music documentary The Last Waltz (1978) and as an associate producer on director Walter Hill's gritty crime thriller, The Driver (1978).
-The following year, Marshall earned his first executive producer credit on Hill's cult classic street gang movie, The Warriors (1979).
-He continues to collaborate with Bogdanovich, working to complete their tenth film together, Orson Welles' unfinished The Other Side of the Wind in 2018.
+The following year, Marshall earned his first executive producer credit on Hill's cult classic street gang movie, The Warriors (1979) and first producer credit on George Lucas and Steven Spielberg's Raiders of the Lost Ark (1981).
+He continued to collaborate with Bogdanovich, completing their tenth film together, Orson Welles' unfinished The Other Side of the Wind in 2018.

 In 1981, together with his future wife Kathleen Kennedy and Steven Spielberg, he co-founded Amblin Entertainment, one of the industry's most productive and profitable production companies.
 As a producer, Marshall has received five Oscar nominations for Best Picture for The Curious Case of Benjamin Button (2008), Seabiscuit (2003), The Sixth Sense (1999), The Color Purple (1985), and Raiders of the Lost Ark (1981).

 During the 1980s and 1990s, Marshall served on the advisory board of the National Student Film Institute.